Sanctuary of Our Lady of Lourdes: Administration

 The Bishop of Tarbes and Lourdes is responsible for the spiritual governance of the sanctuary.
 He appoints a local representative, who is called the rector.
 The sanctuary is run independently of the parish of Lourdes, which is responsible for the spiritual needs of the Lourdais themselves.

 Thirty full-time chaplains are employed in the sanctuary, from dioceses and religious communities worldwide.
 As of 2010 there were 292 full-time lay employees and a further 120 seasonal employees working in 63 different divisions, with an annual running budget of €18 million, 90% from donations.

 The sanctuary is open all year round.
-In winter there are many fewer visitors, a reduced timetable of services and devotional activity, and no processions.
+In winter there are substantially fewer visitors, a reduced timetable of services and devotional activity, and no processions.
 The winter season runs from 1 November (the feast of All Saints) until Easter.
 On 11 February, the Feast of Our Lady of Lourdes, a full programme of activities usually takes place.

-The sanctuary is fully active between Easter and All Saints' Day each year, and has a programme of devotional activities including mass, processions, adoration of the Blessed Sacrament, and the sacrament of reconciliation.
+The sanctuary is fully active between Easter and All Saints' Day each year, and has a programme of devotional activities including Mass, processions, adoration of the Blessed Sacrament, and the sacrament of reconciliation.
 Many activities are carried out in several languages; in some services the liturgy is repeated in different languages.

 The grounds are open daily from 5 am until midnight; outside these times the grotto is accessible via the Lacets Gate behind the Upper Basilica.